 Many women tell me they feel as though a switch was flipped – they went from being good sleepers to spending hours awake at night, seemingly overnight.
 This is one of the most frustrating aspects of perimenopause, and it deserves to be taken seriously.

-How HRT can help restore sleep
+How HRT can help restore sleep: what I prescribe and why

 It is important to note that HRT is not appropriate for every woman, and the decision to start treatment should be made on an individual basis after a thorough discussion of benefits, risks, and personal health history.
+A functional medicine consultation can also help identify nutritional and metabolic contributors to poor sleep, including magnesium deficiency, vitamin D insufficiency, and iron status — all of which I routinely assess.

 Sleep hygiene that actually works